 On May 5, 2025, the Brennan Center and Knight First Amendment Institute submitted comments to U.S Citizenship and Immigration Services (USCIS), which is a part of the Department of Homeland Security (DHS).
 The comments urge DHS to abandon its proposal to collect social media identifiers from more than three million people applying for immigration benefits each year, along with—under some circumstances—those of their minor children, spouses and former spouses, and parents and stepparents.
 Many of the people whose social media identifiers DHS proposes to collect are U.S. citizens and legal permanent residents, or individuals who otherwise have legal status and are physically present in the United States.

-The White House office responsible for approving federal regulations previously rejected an identical proposal, underscoring that it did not meet legal requirements that require the government to demonstrate the “practical utility” of collecting this information.
+OMB, the White House office responsible for approving federal regulations, previously rejected an identical proposal, underscoring that it did not meet legal requirements that require the government to demonstrate the “practical utility” of collecting this information.